-Clause Action Status 21.04-5 Application of zones and overlays Including the Puffing Billy Railway land in a Public Use Zone to allow the operation of the railway as provided for under the Emerald Tourist Railway Act.
-Ongoing - review to category as part of Masterplan amendment Applying the Special Use Zone Schedule 2 (Recreation and Tourism) to areas to preserve and enhance the establishment of tourism and recreation facilities.
-Ongoing Applying a Significant Landscape Overlay to protect the scenic corridor of the Puffing Billy Tourist Railway.
-Completed Applying a Vegetation Protection Overlay, Significant Landscape Overlay and Environmental Significance Overlay to protect significant landscapes and areas of landscape quality generally.
-Ongoing Future strategic work N/A N/A 21.04-6 Application of zones and overlays N/A N/A Further strategic work Completing the planning and design of the Lang Lang Bypass for sand truck traffic.
+Current MSS Action No. Clause Action Status Response arterial roads where there is industrial development. areas within the Shire.
+92 21.04-5 Application of zones and overlays Ongoing - review to category as part of Masterplan amendment Retain 93 Applying the Special Use Zone Schedule 2 (Recreation and Tourism) to areas to preserve and enhance the establishment of tourism and recreation facilities.
+Ongoing Retain 94 Applying a Significant Landscape Overlay to protect the scenic corridor of the Puffing Billy Tourist Railway.
+Completed Remove 95 Applying a Vegetation Protection Overlay, Significant Landscape Overlay and Environmental Significance Overlay to protect significant landscapes and areas of landscape quality generally.
+Ongoing Retain Future strategic work N/A N/A 21.04-6 Application of zones and N/A N/A

+Current MSS Action No. Clause Action Status Response overlays 96 Further strategic work Completing the planning and design of the Lang Lang Bypass for sand truck traffic.
 Currently being undertaken.
-Preparing a strategy for the Lang Lang region to outline the preferred adaptive re-use of land once sand extraction has been completed.
+Retain 97 Preparing a strategy for the Lang Lang region to outline the preferred adaptive re-use of land once sand extraction has been completed.
 The State Government is currently reviewing policy around quarries.
+Retain